From

 Esther Howe

-searching for ages for the records from the World Record Club that we listened
+have been searching for ages for the records from the World Record Club that we

-to as children.
-Tonight I stumbled upon your work and am delighted, no,
+listened to as children.
+Tonight I stumbled upon your work and am delighted,

-thrilled to find it.
-Please send me the URLs for When We Were Very Young and
+no, thrilled to find it.
+Please send me the URLs for When We Were Very Young

 remember records on the lives of Mozart, Beethoven and Chopin.